cheery/pygame_tutorial/README.md

         screen.fill(front_color, (x-thickness/2, 0, thickness, height))

 The animation may stutter a bit at the edges of the screen, because of [alialising](http://en.wikipedia.org/wiki/Aliasing). screen.fill is unable to smooth away the [pixel](http://en.wikipedia.org/wiki/Pixel) boundaries.
 You may experience further stutter because of other, unknown, reasons.

+Those columns might like some colors, but I leave that as an exercise to a reader as it's irrelevant for the rest of the tutorial and should not cause any difficulties.
+We will proceed to graphics.
+Before that there's a thing you might want to know.

+##Avoid Work
+You could take a break now, sit and think about what you've read this far.
+Perhaps play with the code I introduced.
+After a successful break get back and keep reading.

+If you need something that is not specific to your project, it might be someone has already written a module that matches your needs.
+Although it isn't a requirement to use existing modules.
+Use works of others to avoid work yourself.
+Although, if you need something very simple then do not waste time searching it and do it yourself.

+You may have had a play with the source code by this far.
+Already wondering how will you ever learn to use those modules?
+I'm not documenting those functions in this tutorial any way.
+The answer is simple.
+I have left it up to you to study [pygame](http://www.pygame.org/docs/) and [math](http://docs.python.org/library/math.html) reference manuals.

+The title of this tutorial is a bit of a misnomer.
+I'm not teaching you pygame.
+Pygame itself provides that documentation you could follow.
+I am teaching you project workflow, problem solving, programming techniques.
+Sort of things really good hackers understand and use routinely.

+You may have also noticed I didn't told you what we are actually doing in this tutorial.
+You could scroll this tutorial down to the bottom, but there's no point.
+What we are doing in this tutorial isn't really important.
+The goal of this tutorial is to show effective techniques in programming which you will imitate and fail at, yet numerous times hopefully.

+You will become skilled in hacking only through exercising hacker skills.
+Problem analysis and solving: These skills will let you breach barriers you might not otherwise bypass.
+Though they itself involve a problem that they aren't particularly easy to teach.
+I hope I handle it well enough and help you learning the necessary techniques faster than usual.